Illinois Seat Belt Law - Chicago Claim Basics

 Children under 8 are covered by child restraint rules

-If a claim involves a child, insurers often review whether the child was in the correct type of seat for their age, height, and weight, so it helps to preserve the seat and document how it was installed.
+Passengers under age 8 must be in an appropriate child restraint system rather than a standard seat belt, with specific requirements for rear-facing seats and boosters that vary by age, height, and weight.
+If a claim involves a child, insurers often review whether the child was in the correct type of seat, so it helps to preserve the seat itself and document how it was installed rather than discarding it after a crash.

 Chicago crash patterns that still cause injuries even with a seat belt